iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-5.md

 For this assignment, you will build another Reddit API application with React using React Router.

 Create a layout with a header, navigation, and a main content area.
-The header and navigation should always be on the page.
+The header and navigation should always be rendered on the page.

 ## The Animals Route